 Intervention Affidavit.
 (If you do not have the ability to print, then

-contact our office by phone or in person to receive a copy of Form 530A
+contact the Ombudsman's office by phone or in person to receive a copy of Form 530).

 - Send a certified return receipt letter to the respondent detailing your complaint and a suggested resolution.